 \subsection{Background}

 \IEEEPARstart{T}{HE EMERGING} implementation of information techniques has reformed the power gird into a complex cyber-physical power system (CPPS), where the two-way real-time communication among multiple parties raises new risks in the grid \cite{ten2008vulnerability}.
 Musleh \textit{et al.} \cite{musleh2019survey} reviewed seven recent cyber attacks in energy industry and spotted the related vulnerabilities in both physical and cyber layers.
-Recently, false data injection (FDI) attacks have been developed against power system state estimation (SE) by intruding through the Modbus/TCP protocol without being noticed by the bad data detector (BDD) at the control centre \cite{liu2011false,hug2012vulnerability, rahman2013false, ahmed2019unsupervised}.
-As the accurate state estimation is crucial for energy management system (EMS) activities, such as power system dispatch, contingency analysis, and fault diagnosis, states falsified by the FDI attacks can result in erroneous control action, causing economic losses, system instability, and safety violation \cite{gomez2018electric, tajer2017false, xie2011integrity}.
+Recently, false data injection (FDI) attacks against power system state estimation (SE) have been developed by intruding through the Modbus/TCP protocol without being noticed by the bad data detector (BDD) at the control centre \cite{liu2011false,hug2012vulnerability, rahman2013false, ahmed2019unsupervised}.
+As accurate state estimation is crucial for energy management system (EMS) activities, such as generator dispatch, contingency analysis, and fault diagnosis, states falsified by FDI attacks can result in erroneous control actions, causing economic losses, system instability, and safety violation \cite{gomez2018electric, tajer2017false, xie2011integrity}.

-As the power system operates quasi-statically, the intruders have sufficient time to learn the system parameters and preparing the FDI attacks \cite{kim2014subspace, yu2015blind,lakshminarayana2021data}.
+As the power system operates quasi-statically, the intruders have enough time to learn the system parameters and prepare FDI attacks \cite{kim2014subspace, yu2015blind,lakshminarayana2021data}.
 As a result, it is crucial to invalidate the attacker's knowledge by proactively changing the system configuration.
-Moving target defence (MTD), which is firstly conceptualized for the information technology security, utilizes this proactive defence idea \cite{cho2020toward}.
+Moving target defence (MTD), which is conceptualised first for information technology security, utilises this proactive defence idea \cite{cho2020toward}.
 With the distributed flexible AC transmission system (D-FACTS) devices, the control centre can alter the reactances of the transmission lines to physically change the system parameters that are unknown to the attackers.